simoncwang/RAGQuiz/README.md

 ![Screenshot 2025-01-09 at 12 31 43 AM](https://github.com/user-attachments/assets/272b0d1f-e6f9-45d4-98f3-1981b1da25da)

 NOTE: You can submit multiple files to be stored in the system, and the generate quiz function will randomly select a file from your list to create a question!
 Files can be uploaded directly from your computer, OR through URL (content is scraped using Selenium).

+### Launching a public demo

+By default, the app.py script launches a demo running on a local server.
+If you would like to create a share-able public link, on the last line of app.py add the "share=True" argument to the Gradio demo launch.
+This will create a link that lasts for 72 hours as long as you leave the script running, and can be shared with others.

+    demo.launch(server_name='0.0.0.0', share=True)